openshift-knative/docs/versions/v071/knative-serving-v071-OCP-41.md

 Knative Serving can be installed by using the Knative Serving Operator available on the OpenShift OperatorHub.

 > **IMPORTANT:** This release introduces Knative Serving `v0.7.1` on an OpenShift 4.1 cluster (OCP).
 This release should not be used in a production environment.
+This release has been certified with `Maistra 0.10` and `Maistra 0.11`.

 ## Prerequisites